jcerullo/HOTsource/README.md

+# **The Hands On Technology (HOT) website source code**
+This repository contains the source code required to implement the H.O.T. website from a local webserver.

+Installation is accomplished by adding a new sub-directory (e.g. HOT) into the existing directory containing your webserver source code (e.g. for the apache webserver the source code is usually found in the /var/www/html directory), and then adding the contents of this repository into the new sub-directory.

+The end result of a standard installation is that the contents of this repository is loaded to a directory named /var/www/html/HOT.
+The HOT website is then executed from a browser with URL address https://yourdomain/HOT.

 # **HOT Reference Library**
 This project started as an answer to the question of how HandsOnTechnology (HOT) members could best stay informed of each other's 3D printer purchases.
 It evolved into a general search and personal data maintenance system.